MrForExample/ComfyUI-3D-Pack/README.md

 # ComfyUI-3D-Pack
-**Make ComfyUI generates 3D assets as good & convenient as it generates image/video!**
+**Make 3D assets generation in ComfyUI good and convenient as it generates image/video!**
 <br>
 This is an extensive node suite that enables ComfyUI to process 3D inputs (Mesh & UV Texture, etc.) using cutting edge algorithms (3DGS, NeRF, etc.) and models (InstantMesh, CRM, TripoSR, etc.)